NathStevo97/certifications-notes/kubernetes/CKAD/07_Services-and-Networking/02_ClusterIP-Services.md

-# 7.2 - ClusterIP Servicce
+# 7.2 - ClusterIP Service

 - In general, a fill stack will comprise of groups of pods, hosting different parts of an application, such as:
   - Frontend